Geographical mile: Relationship with the nautical mile

+Scandinavian nautical mile

+Scandinavians used their own version of the geographical mile as their nautical mile up to the beginning of the 20th century (with continued regional use), indigenously known as a sea mile (sømil, sjømil, sjömil).
+It was defined as 1/15 of an equatorial degree (1/360° of longitude), equivalent to approximately four modern nautical miles or "medium meridian minutes" (4 × 1,852 m) – a nautical mile is approximately one sixtieth of a degree along a meridian (1/60 meridian degree).

+During metrification in 1875, this brought it down to about 7420 m from its former equivalence of 3950 fathoms (favn, famn) or about 7435 m.

 Use

 The unit is not used much in English-speaking countries but is cited in some United States laws.
 For example, Section 1301(a) of the Submerged Lands Act defines state seaward boundaries in terms of geographic miles.
 While debating what became the Land Ordinance of 1785, Thomas Jefferson's committee wanted to divide the public lands in the west into "hundreds of ten geographical miles square, each mile containing 6,086 and 4-10ths of a foot" and "sub-divided into lots of one mile square each, or 850 and 4-10ths of an acre".